NaoiseGaffney/Training/README.md

 A user story has one or more use cases with one or more tasks with steps associated with it, describing how the user story, and subsequent fulfilment of the external user's and site owner's business goals are realised: Business Goals -> User Story -> Use Case(s) -> Task(s).

 Information Architecture is hierarchical (home -> shop, home -> character, home -> cart) and sequential (shop -> cart -> orders -> payment).
-The navigation bar provides the same options for anymous and logged in consumers.
+The navigation bar provides the same options for anonymous and logged in consumers.

 ---